 Members contribute 1% of their after-tax salary to the PSBS fund.
 When a PSBS benefit is claimed, the member's contributions and earnings on those contributions are either transferred to the Territory (for members entitled to the PSBS supplementary benefit) or repaid to the member.
-PSBS pensions are unfunded, which means the Territory finances the supplementary benefit directly from CHA.
+PSBS pensions are unfunded, which means the Territory finances the supplementary benefit directly from the Central Holding Authority (CHA).
 Pensions are guaranteed by the Territory under clause 22 of the Trust Deed.